lanlytt/lanlytt/content/blog/fix-vscode-ctrl-backquote.md

 taxonomies.tags = ["utilities"]
 +++

 Yesterday, I encountered this [issue][issu] while coding with Visual Studio Code.
 The default terminal shortcut `` Ctrl+` `` doesn't work on my new laptop.
-It seems that some CJK keyboards/IMEs have reserved it for internal use.
-After some research, I figured out that the corresponding global hotkey is not affected.
+After some research, I learned that some CJK keyboards/IMEs may reserve it for internal use, and the reserved key can still be used globally.
 So I wrote a [fixer][proj] to register it as a global hotkey and forward its keypress messages.
 Fortunately, it worked.

 <!-- more -->